 - Minnesota Freedom Fund

-- Google Document containing bail funds, memorial funds, political education resources, etc,
+- Google Sheet containing bail funds, memorial funds, political education resources, etc,

 2. Donate to LGBT+ organizations

 Pride is about community and one of the best ways to directly support your community is by supporting organizations doing good work.
 Volunteering is another great option but may be tricky right now with the pandemic.
 Don’t forget to look around your local area for organizations that could use your help today.

 - The Trevor Project

 It’s important to understand why Pride is so important, and the events that led to things like the Stonewall Riots and Compton’s Cafeteria Riot.
 I’m sharing books and other internet sources but remember to connect with older LGBT+ people.
 First-hand knowledge of our struggles is important to hear, remember, and record.

 - Library of Congress’ collection of resources